NotoFederico/ImageAIEnhancer/README.md

 # Image AI Enhancer
-An open source application made in Python.
+An open source application made in Python and Glade (GUI).
 Allows you to enhance a grayscaled image with artificial intelligence.

 ---